luisrock/learndash-image-taxonomify/readme.txt

 Main features:

-* define which taxonomy term to show on top of the course image (tag,category,etc) or select the taxonomy created by the plugin (ld_course_box)
+* define which taxonomy term to show on top of the course image (tag,category,etc) or select the custom taxonomy created by the plugin (ld_course_box)
 * select the block text position on the course image (top/bottom left/right)
 * set a custom text if/when there is no taxonomy term for the course (or leave blank)
 * define basic styling rules (text color, background color, font size, uppercase)